 - 1. To identify children with SEND as early as possible by gathering information from parents, education, health and care services and early years settings prior to the child's entry into the school. - 2.
-To monitor the progress of all children with SEND carefully and continuously in order to ensure that they are able to reach their full potential. - To provide appropriate provision in order to overcome barriers to learning and to ensure that children with SEND have full access to the National Curriculum. - 4.
+To monitor the progress of all children with SEND carefully and continuously in order to ensure that they are fully included and supported within the school community, and are able to reach their full potential. - 3.
+To provide appropriate provision in order to overcome barriers to learning and to ensure that children with SEND have full access to the National Curriculum. - 4.
 To work alongside parents to gain a better understanding of their child, and involve them in all stages of their child's education.
 This includes supporting them in terms of understanding SEND procedures and practices and providing regular feedback on their child's progress. - 5.
 To work with outside agencies when a child's needs cannot be met by the school alone, such as the Educational Psychology Service, Speech and Language Therapy, Cheshire East Autism Team, or the school health team. - 6.
-To create a school environment where children can contribute to their own learning.
+To create an inclusive school environment where children have a sense of belonging and can contribute to their own learning.
 This means encouraging relationships with adults in school where children feel safe to voice their opinions of their own needs.
 Child participation is encouraged through school by wider opportunities such as pupil voice, residential visits, school plays, sports teams etc. - 7.
 To provide advice and support to all staff working with children identified with SEND.